Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Experiments and Results

 {\bf Implementation Details.} For each dataset, we randomly sample 4-, 8-, and 16-shot labeled data from the official training set and repurpose the remaining training data as unlabeled data.
 An exception is semi-Aves \cite{semi-aves}, where we use its official unlabeled in-domain data as the unlabeled set (details in Supplementary \cref{tab:datasets}).
 Following \cite{liu2025few, parashar2024neglected}, we retrieve 500 images per class from LAION-400M \cite{laion400m} for RA.
-In our realistic SSFSL setup, we do not use a validation set for hyperparameter tuning (e.g., learning rate, weight decay, batch size).
-Instead, we follow \cite{liu2025few, clap24} to directly adopt hyperparameters reported in prior work across all datasets (details in Supplementary \cref{sec:hyperparameters}).
-For temperature, we follow \cite{su2021realistic} to carry out cross-dataset tuning.
-Specifically, we tune the temperature on semi-Aves (\cref{fig:loss_temp_fixmatch}) and apply it to other datasets.
-All experiments are run on a NVIDIA A100 (40GB) GPU with 50 GB hard drive space for data storage.
+Adhering to the realistic ``validation-free protocol'' (\cref{sec:problem_formulation_and_methods}), we directly adopt hyperparameters (e.g., learning rate, weight decay, batch size) from \cite{liu2025few} for all datasets.
+Notably, for temperatures, we follow \cite{su2021realistic} to search on semi-Aves, leading to the configurations: initializing $T_\text{loss}=0.07$ and learning it during VLM finetuning, and setting $T_\text{conf}=0.01$.
+We apply them throughout experiments on all datasets.
+All experiments are run on a single NVIDIA RTX 4090 (24GB) GPU with 50 GB disk space for data storage.